 Overall, these findings highlight that students and the general population fundamentally differ in terms of their social preferences.
-While previous studies have suggested that students might simply offer a lower bound on the degree of other-regardingness in the general population (see e.g. Falk et al., 2013; Anderson et al., 2013; Bellemare et al., 2011, 2008), our results show that relying on student samples can have much bigger implications, such as the complete disappearance of the inequality averse type-a type which encompasses virtually half of the individuals in our general population sample.
+While previous studies have suggested that students might simply offer a lower bound on the degree of other-regardingness in the general population (see e.g. Falk et al., 2013; Anderson et al., 2013; Bellemare et al., 2011, 2008), our results suggest that relying on student samples can have much bigger implications, in the sense that the share of inequality aversion is vastly underestimated if one generalizes the results from student samples to the general population.
 Thus, relying on student samples to make predictions about behaviors in the general population in contexts where social preferences are believed to play a role such as, e.g., labor market relations (see e.g. Falk et al., 2006) or voting behavior (see e.g. Tyran and Sausgruber, 2006; Durante et al., 2014), can lead to wrong inferences.

 Our study is connected to the literature that compares other-regarding behavior across subject pools.
-Previous papers have compared the behavior of students and non-students in the trust game (Fehr and List, 2004; Bellemare and Kröger, 2007; Falk et al., 2013; Cappelen et al., 2015), in bargaining and dictator games (Carpenter et al., 2005; Güth et al., 2007; Carpenter et al., 2008; Bellemare et al., 2008, 2011; Cappelen et al., 2015; Fisman et al., 2015; Snowberg and Yariv, 2021) and in social dilemmas (Gächter et al., 2004; Carpenter and Seki, 2011; Stoop et al., 2012; Anderson et al., 2013; Belot et al., 2015; Snowberg and Yariv, 2021).
-These studies generally indicate that students display lower levels of pro-sociality than non-students, and some of these studies provide evidence that these differences are unlikely to be driven by sample selection-i.e. that prosociality is not a robust predictor of participation into economic experiments (see e.g. Falk et al., 2013; Cleave et al., 2013).^{2,3}
+Previous papers have compared the behavior of students and non-students in the trust game (Fehr and List, 2004; Bellemare and Kröger, 2007; Falk et al., 2013; Cappelen et al., 2015), in bargaining and dictator games (Carpenter et al., 2005; Güth et al., 2007; Carpenter et al., 2008; Bellemare et al., 2008, 2011; Cappelen et al., 2015; Fisman et al., 2015; Snowberg and Yariv, 2021) and in social dilemmas (Gächter et al., 2004; Carpenter and Seki, 2011; Stoop et al., 2012; Anderson et al., 2013; Belot et al., 2015; Snowberg and Yariv, 2021).^{2,3} However, bargaining games, trust games as well as other social dilemma games do not provide a clean identification of the different types of social preferences because subjects' behavior is affected by beliefs and strategic considerations.
+Therefore, these games do not allow to make inferences about subject pool differences in altruism or inequality aversion.

 We contribute to this literature and extend it in several ways.
-First and foremost, while existing studies have explored differences between students and the general population using either descriptive evidence or structural estimations, our study is the first-to our knowledge to investigate this question using a non-parametric clustering analysis.
-This approach allows us to document that the distribution of students' social preferences fundamentally differs from those in the general population in the sense that the inequality averse type-a qualitatively distinct and empirically relevant behavioral type in the general population sample entirely disappears.
-Second, in our design each individual faces several negatively sloped budget lines and several positively sloped budget lines in the space of "own-other's payoff".
+First, in our design each individual faces several negatively sloped budget lines and several positively sloped budget lines in the space of "own-other's payoff".
 The different negatively sloped budget lines imply different costs of increasing the other player's payoff while different positively sloped budget lines imply varying costs of decreasing the other's payoff.
-This design feature enables the identification of a much broader range of other-regarding preferences compared to other studies that examined differences between students and the general population.
+This design feature enables the identification of a much broader range of other-regarding preferences compared to other studies that examined preferences in students and in the general population.
 For example, in Fisman et al. (2015) individuals only face negatively sloped budget lines which enables identification of different degrees of altruism but envy, spite and aversion to disadvantageous inequality-which all involve a positive willingness to incur cost to decrease others' payoffs-cannot be identified with these budget lines.
-Likewise, in Bellemare et al. (2008, 2011) proposers in the ultimatum game face only one negatively sloped budget line (with slope -1) which does not enable the identification of the proposers' willingness to pay to reduce the responders' payoff.
-Last, we contribute to the literature by shedding light on the drivers of behavioral differences across the subjects pools using structural estimation.
-We show that a young age and a high education-which typ-
+Likewise, in Bellemare et al. (2008, 2011) proposers in the ultimatum game face only one negatively sloped budget line (with slope -1) which does not enable the identification of the proposers' willingness to pay to reduce the responders' payoff.4

-2Relatedly, Krawczyk (2011) and Abeler and Nosenzo (2015) investigate how monetary incentives and pro-social motives (e.g. appealing to subjects' wilingness to help the researcher) affects participation in experiments.
+2Relatedly, Krawczyk (2011) and Abeler and Nosenzo (2015) investigate how monetary incentives and pro-social motives (e.g. appealing to subjects' wilingness to help the researcher) affect participation in experiments.